 Historic.
-Will include the 1909 Stadium Arena, restored and remodeled to become Denver’s first public market.
+The site will include the 1909 Stadium Arena — restored and remodeled to become Denver’s first public market — and the Livestock Exchange Building, an icon of local agricultural heritage.
 Learn more about the history of the site.

 Sustainable.
 We are pursuing a low-carbon, resilient campus with energy-efficient buildings that are powered by renewable energy, including thermal heat from a relocated sewer line.

 The site is the longtime home of the National Western Stock Show, drawing more than 650,000 visitors each January.
 The campus will be: